timbutler/zxcvbn/README.md

 ------------------------------------------------------------------------

 Current status:

 - this library should be 100% compatible (score, sequence and number of guesses) with [release 4.4.2](https://github.com/dropbox/zxcvbn/releases/tag/v4.4.2) of the coffeescript library.
 - feedback messages are missing

+## Modifications

+- Dates now correctly detect the year when it's a YYYY pattern